serebrov/serebrov.github.io-hugo/content/posts/2016-06-10-scaleway-docker-deployment.md

 ## Docker Machine - setup Docker remotely

-Next step is to setup the Docker on the server, this is done with `docker-machine create` command:
+Next step is to set up the Docker on the server, this is done with `docker-machine create` command:

 ```bash
 SSH_HOST=111.222.333.44